Rennylex/multirobot_system_assign/ps2/report.md

 ### 3.1.
 How to assign executable permission to the .sh file?

 Initially, I opened 3 terminals for letting 3 robots to execute the node file.
 Then I decided to use a .sh script (run3.sh) to do the trick.
+In this file, I have to designate the namespaces for different robots,and the same for the nodes and launch file we want them to run.
 The script is as follows

 ```bash
 #!/bin/sh